 - In an informal agreement, the firms behave as a monopoly and choose the price that maximizes output.
 The diagram would be like the monopoly profit maximizer.

 - Collaborations are unlikely to last as firms have an incentive to cheat.
-They all would like the other members to restrict their output to what had been agreed but would want to increase their production.
+They all would like the other members to restrict their output to what everyone agreed but would want to increase their production.
 However, if they are a few big firms with similar costs and rising demand, the agreement is likely to last.

 Example 2: Competing Oligopolies

 - Even if there is no agreement, oligopolistic firms don’t end up changing their output with changes in cost.
 This behavior can be seen in the diagram below; there is a ‘stickiness’ in price as firms produce the same output when marginal cost is at Marginal Cost Upper or Marginal Cost Lower.

-- The assumption is that when a rival firm increases its price, other companies will not follow, but if a competing business decreases its price then others will follow.
-This leads to a ‘kink’ in the demand curve.
+- The assumption is that when a rival firm increases its price, other companies will not follow, but if a competing business decreases its price, then others will follow.
+This behavior leads to a ‘kink’ in the demand curve.

 - The upper part of the D, AR curve is more price elastic (sensitive to price changes) than the lower part.
-This is because of the assumption that at the higher price, firms will not follow but at the lower price, other firms will cut prices too.
+It is more price elastic because of the assumption that at the higher price, firms will not follow but at the lower price, other firms will cut prices too.

 Using the profit maximization rule, Marginal Cost = Marginal Revenue, anywhere on the vertical MC curve works.
 The price and quantity don’t change regardless of cost.
 Price remains at P* and output Q*, even at MC Upper or MC Lower.

 Example 3: Competing excluding price

 The Oligopolistic firms don’t like cutting prices because it leads to a price war, where firms are continuously cutting prices down.
 They instead compete by creating a brand, providing customer service, discounts and coupons, and product differentiation.
 However, bigger firms cut prices so low that the smaller firms can’t compete.
 Bigger firms force smaller firms out of business.
 Then the big firms raise their price up.